mujibsardar/fcb_google_clone_student_example/README.md

 # fcb_google_clone_student_example

-HTML / CSS exercise to clone the google search home page
+HTML / CSS exercise to clone the google search home page.
+Completed by one of my students.

 Other Helpful Links: